DawdleDiscord/DawdleDiscord.github.io/_pages/dawdlebot.md

 All `member` arguments work by ID, mention, username, or nickname. nick/usernames can be found by partial matches and are not case sensitive.

+`~logout` forces the bot to shutdown in case it's doing something you don't want it to.

 ### Moderation

 `~ban <member/userid> [rule #]` Bans the member/user.
 If a rule number is included an admonition is posted as